Lyla (song): Release

-"Lyla" became the band's seventh UK number one, when it reached top spot in the UK Singles Chart in its first week of release.
+"Lyla" was released in Japan on 11 May 2005 and in the United Kingdom and Australia five days later, on 16 May.
+It became the band's seventh UK number one when it reached top spot on the UK Singles Chart during its first week of release.
 The song also debuted at number 31 on the US Modern Rock Tracks chart, peaking at number 19.
-It also appeared on the US Bubbling Under Hot 100 chart at number 8, which is roughly equivalent to number 108 on the main Hot 100 chart.
-It was the first Oasis song to appear on any US singles chart since 2000, when "Go Let It Out" hit number 14 on the Modern Rock chart.
+It also appeared on the US Bubbling Under Hot 100 chart at number eight.
+It was the first Oasis song to appear on any US singles chart since 2000, when "Go Let It Out" reached number 14 on the Modern Rock Tracks chart.
 Sony's insistence that "Lyla" be released as the first single from the album helped to fuel the tension between the band and their record label, which led to Oasis not renewing their contract with the record label following the release of Don't Believe the Truth.

-Music video

-The video features a woman in a flat being harassed by two men, whom she eventually has leave.
-Shortly after, one of the garages outside her flat opens and she walks through into it and finds herself at a masquerade ball where Oasis are performing the song.
-The woman eventually leaves and returns to her flat, where she looks out her window and sees the words "Don't Believe The Truth" on the line of garages.